The ABCD of topological recursion: Four classes of examples from geometry

 As $(t_{r})_{r \in \mathbb{Z}}$ are considered as formal parameters, while checking the three quadratic relations it is enough to check the coefficient of the monomial $t_{r}t_{s}$ with $r \neq s$.
 Indeed the coefficient of $t_{r}^2$ already displays the relations which $({}^{r}A,{}^{r}B,{}^{r}C)$ satisfy according to Step 1.
 We should therefore check that

 and likewise for the two other relations.
 This is again checked by direct computations, which are very similar to the previous ones, thus omitted.
-Let us examine in this context the \textbf{D} relation.
-We get

-One can check that the right-hand side always vanish.
-Therefore, the \textbf{D} relation is equivalent to
+Since $t_r = 0$ for $r < -1$, we have $A = 0$ and the \textbf{D} relation takes the form